Microsoft Excel Essentials for Pharmacy Informatics

 In the final step, select finish to complete the parsing.
 Do note that separating these values will require empty real estate next to this column, otherwise there will be a warning stating that you will overwrite populated data.

-Multi-response sample
+Download: Multi-response sample file (.xlsx)

 Description: In situations where a record has multiple responses of data in columns that break into multiple rows, there are gaps of blank cells in the other columns when exporting data.
 This makes filtering and handling the data challenging.